adrinjalali/adrinjalali.github.io/content/blog/20200412-coc-pytest.md

 [![CoC](files/img/code-of-conduct1-min.jpg)](https://www.stalawfirm.com/en/news/view/jordanian-code-of-conduct.html)

-(Since I don't know individuals' pronouns, _they/them_ is used in this post instead.)
+(Since I don't know individuals' pronouns involved in this post, _they/them_ is used instead.)

 This post was triggered by three of PyTest maintainers leaving the project in a single day.
 That's 3 out of 4-5 active developers of a project which is relied